ygrenzinger/devoxx2020-contract-testing/README.md

 ## Part 2

-In opposition to part one, part two will be about consumer driven contract testing.
+In opposition to part one, part two will be about **consumer driven contract testing**.
 As the name says, in consumer driven contract testing, the contract is defined by the consumer.
 This means, each consumer will explain to the provider which service it needs.

-[Spring cloud contract](https://spring.io/projects/spring-cloud-contract) is a nice tool but it is hard to use on the front end side because it all java.

-That's why we will use another tool but you'll see it's not that hard to understand.
+### Spring Cloud Contract - Consumer Driven.

+First we will configure Spring Cloud Contract in a consumer driven way.

+You have to checkout "part2" branch and initialise a repository for contracts.
+To initialize the local Git repository, you can use the Golang tool provided in the `./tool` directory and associated OS.
+It will create a repository, initialize it with some contracts in a consumer driven way and give you back the url to use.
+You can also read the associated [README](./tool/README.md).

+Next you can use the repo url to configure the Spring Cloud Contract maven plugin in inventory and checkout projects [See how to configure here](https://cloud.spring.io/spring-cloud-contract/spring-cloud-contract-maven-plugin/configs.html).

+Run `mvn clean spring-cloud-contract:generateTests` to see the generated test files (one for each consumer) in `target/generated-test-sources`.

+You also have to correctly configure the consumers using the Git repository [See how to configure here](https://cloud.spring.io/spring-cloud-static/spring-cloud-contract/2.2.1.RELEASE/reference/html/project-features.html#features-stub-runner-stubs-per-consumer):
+- in checkout application.yml
+- in delivery DeliveryApplicationTests.yml

+You now have Spring Cloud Contract configured in a consumer driven way !

 ### Pact

-[Pact](https://docs.pact.io/) is the tool we will use.
+[Spring cloud contract](https://spring.io/projects/spring-cloud-contract) is a nice tool but it's only for Java / Spring Cloud providers.

-Pact is quite similar to Spring cloud contract but really enfore the consumer driven principle.
+That's why we will use [Pact](https://docs.pact.io/).
+Pact is quite similar to Spring Cloud Contract but really enfore the consumer driven principle.

 #### The front end